Stefflon Don Wears Motorhead T-Shirt, Biker Shorts & Gucci Socks During Quarantine

 Stefflon Don took to Instagram to share new photos of herself at home in her front room during quarantine.

-The “Pretty Girl” songstress stunned in a black long-sleeved Motorhead T-shirt which had a white print all over.
+The “Pretty Girl” songstress stunned in a black long-sleeved Motorhead T-shirt, which had a white print on it.
 The item of clothing had silver metal rings going down the sleeves and across the front.
-She paired the ensemble with tight black biker shorts that fell way above her knees.
-Stefflon didn’t opt for any shoes but did put on Gucci socks that had their logo printed all over.
+Stefflon paired the ensemble with tight black biker shorts that fell way above her knees.
+She didn’t opt for any shoes but did wear Gucci socks that had the brand’s logo printed all over.

-The “Hurtin’ Me” hitmaker accessorized herself with large jeweled hoop earrings, a gold watch, bracelet, and a necklace.
-She sported her long wavy dark hair up in a high ponytail while rocking long, pointy acyrlic nails with a coat of teal nail polish.
-Stefflon applied red lipstick for the occasion as well as black eyeliner.
+Stefflon accessorized herself with large jeweled hoop earrings, a gold watch, a bracelet, and a necklace.
+She sported her long, wavy dark hair up in a high ponytail while rocking long, pointy acrylic nails with a coat of teal nail polish.
+Stefflon applied red lipstick for the occasion, as well as black eyeliner.

 The rapper uploaded numerous photos of herself within one post that showcased the look well.

 In the first shot, she was captured with both her feet on the sofa.
 Stefflon looked directly at the camera lens with a pouty expression and placed one arm in front of her.
-On the left appeared a shelf with some of the awards she has won over the years.
-Her MOBO Award was sitting on the top shelf and her NME Award was below.
+On the left was a shelf holding some of the awards she has won over the years.
+Her MOBO Award sat on the top shelf and her NME Award sat below.

-In the third slide, she was photographed from head-to-toe.
+In the third slide, she was photographed from head to toe.
 Stefflon was snapped sitting on top of her sofa with another pouty expression.
 The “Senseless” entertainer rocked a subtle smile and placed one hand on her face.

 In the fourth frame, she lifted her head up and flashed a huge smile.

-The other pics saw Stefflon posting from various other angles in the same setting.
+The other pics saw Stefflon posing from various other angles in the same setting.

 She left her post without a caption but that didn’t seem to bother her 2.3 million followers.